zilexa/Homeserver/Recommendations.md

 ## Power consumption
 A PicoPSU is the king of PSUs up to 15W idle while still capable of handling peaks, for example at boot or when harddrives spin-up.
 Normal PSUs are only efficient at higher consumption levels (doesn't make sense for a 24/7 homeserver).
 Stability is also dependent on power delivery.
 The PicoPSU90 and higher models with a proper power adapter will contribute to a rock-stable system.
-- PicoPSU 90W or higher.  \
+- PicoPSU 80: if you only use SSDs or have up to 3-4 2.5" HDDs and no other components with high consumption (for example 2.5Gbit ethernet).
+Note its cable is short and you will need to buy the P4 cable seperately (required to feed the CPU).
+- PicoPSU 90: This one comes with P4 cable.
+- PicoPSU 160XT: for systems with more harddisks.
+Less efficient than the PicoPSU 80.

-There is a great difference in power adapters when it comes to efficiency and overhead.
+There is a great difference in power adapters when it comes to efficiency and overhead, and it varies depending on the power demand of the sysyem.
 All of the following options are great choices.
+A great, in-depth review can be found [here](https://mrmrmr.tweakblogs.net/blog/19706/efficiency-tests-van-12v-adapters-voor-zuinige-servers), English version [here](https://mrmrmr-tweakblogs-net.translate.goog/blog/19706/efficiency-tests-van-12v-adapters-voor-zuinige-servers?_x_tr_sl=nl&_x_tr_tl=en&_x_tr_hl=nl&_x_tr_pto=wapp).
 - Highest efficiency/lowest overhead when idle consumption is below 10W:
   - 96W: FSP FSP096-AHAN3
   - 120W: XP Power VES120PS (price is 2x the Leicke adapter)